-The prophecy of invasion was given after Israel had been taken into captivity by Babylon and at no time in history since then until modern times has Israel existed with the conditions mentioned above.
+The prophecy of invasion was given after Israel had been taken into captivity by Babylon, but the conditions mentioned above have not existed until modern times.
 Israel was invaded in 1967 and in 1973.
 The war in 1967 pitted Israel against Egypt, Jordan and Syria.
 The nations of Iraq, Saudi Arabia, Kuwait, and Algeria also contributed troops and arms to the Arab forces.
 Israel achieved a decisive victory in six days and at the war's end, Israel had gained control of eastern Jerusalem, the Gaza Strip, the Sinai Peninsula, Judea, Samaria (the so-called "West Bank"), and the Golan Heights.
 In 1973 Egypt and Syria attacked Israel on Yom Kippur.
 The war lasted 20 days and again Israel gained an overwhelming victory.
 Although these wars were significant, they did not involve the major powers listed in Ezekiel 38 and 39 nor accomplish the level of destruction that Ezekiel saw.
-This war is still to be fought.
+This war is yet to be fought.

 In ancient Bible times the peoples of Gomer, Meshech, Tubal and Togarmah lived in Asia Minor, now called Turkey (Atlas 71).
 Put was located in North Africa in an area now within the borders of Libya (66).
 Biblical Cush (Ethiopia) occupied a large area of the southern Nile divided now between southern Egypt and Sudan (Atlas 78).
 Persia corresponds to present-day Iran (Atlas 79), but in Ezekiel's time the Persian empire included the conquered territory of Babylon (Iraq).
 I do not include Rosh in the list of nations (as indicated in KJV, NASB, NKJV) because the Hebrew word literally means "chief" and should be connected with "prince," a descriptive adjective of Gog, and thus it is not a place-name.
 Many pretribulationist commentators have predicted that Russia will invade Israel because of supposed similarities between "Rosh" and "Russia," as well as "Meshech" and "Moscow."
 The association of the biblical names in Ezekiel 38 with English cognates of Russia is extremely speculative and lacking in biblical or archaeological evidence.
 This is not to say that Russia would not be involved as they provide weapons to Islamic countries.